Income & Expenses

 - For rental use, or

-Note: You do not have to meet the exclusive use test if you satisfy the rules that apply in either of the following circumstances:
+Note: You do not have to meet the exclusive use test if you satisfy the rules that apply to storage, rental, or daycare use.

 If you are an employee and use a part of your home for business, you may qualify for a deduction.
 You must meet the use tests discussed above plus: